 Don’t Miss Out on the Best Ten Days of the Year

-Every Muslim knows that our beloved Prophet Muhammad’s (saw) final sermon took place on Mount Arafat, on the Day of Arafah, the 9thof Dhul Hijjah 632.
-This was also the day that our religion was perfected by Allah (swt), as stated in the verse that was revealed at that time:
+Every Muslim knows that our beloved Prophet Muhammad’s (pbuh) final sermon took place on Mount Arafat on the Day of Arafah, the 9th of Dhul Hijjah 632.
+This was also the day that our religion of Islam was perfected by Allah (swt), as stated in the verse that was revealed at that time:

-There are endless blessings for fasting in the days before Eid ul-Adha, and particularly on the day of Arafah (the 9th of Dhul Hijjah).
-In a Tirmidhi narrated hadith, the Prophet (saw) was reported to have said that fasting on any of the first ten days of Dhul Hijjah was equivalent to fasting for one year.
-When his companions asked him about fasting on the day of Arafah he said:
+In a Tirmidhi narrated hadith, the Prophet (pbuh) is reported to have said that fasting on any of the first ten days of Dhul Hijjah was equivalent to fasting for one year.
+When his companions asked him about fasting on the day of Arafah, he said:

-Also known as Tahajjud – the voluntary Night Prayer is usually performed in the last third of the night, though its time extends between Isha and Fajr.
+Also known as ‘Tahajjud’, the voluntary Night Prayer is usually performed in the last third of the night.
 There are numerous hadiths about the excellence of the Night Prayer, but performing it in in the first ten days of Dhul Hijjah comes with greater blessings.
-The Prophet (saw)said:
+The Prophet (pbuh)said:

-Salawat is the invocation of peace and blessings upon the Prophet Muhammad (saw).
-There are numerous hadith about the benefits of reciting Salawat, while its importance is highlighted in the Holy Qur’an as follows:
+Salawat is the invocation of peace and blessings upon the Prophet Muhammad (pbuh).
+There are numerous hadiths about the benefits of reciting Salawat, while its importance is highlighted in the Holy Qur’an as follows: